-I have a Bachelor of Science from S.F.U and a teaching certificate from S.F.U.
-I also have a Doctorate in Naturopathic Medicine from the National College of Naturopathic Medicine in Portland, Oregon and am a licensed naturopathic physician in B.C.
+I have a Bachelor of Science and a Doctorate in Naturopathic Medicine.
 I have also done post-graduate training in VEGA testing and interpretation, women’s medicine, neutraceuticals, pediatric medicine, homeopathy, laser therapy and more.

-- I can assist patients with a wide variety of concerns.
-I welcome men, women and children into my practice.
+- I can assist you with a wide variety of concerns and welcome questions from men, women and also questions about your children.

 - I have extensive experience in treating people with allergy-related concerns, women’s health issues, digestive disorders of all kinds and many other acute and chronic conditions.

-- I often treat patients with complex health concerns such as chronic pain, auto-immune disease, arthritis, multiple sclerosis and cancer.
+- I often saw patients with complex health concerns such as chronic pain, auto-immune disease, arthritis, multiple sclerosis and cancer.

-- I also treat healthy people who want to attain a higher level of health.
+- I also get questions from healthy people who want to attain a higher level of health.
 For instance, people who are generally in good health may yearn for better energy, athletic performance, sleep or weight loss.

-- I can review your supplements and test them for effectiveness, set up cleansing programs, perform a thorough physical exam or Pap test, do female and thyroid hormone testing and optimize your nutrition.
+- I can review your supplements, suggest cleansing programs and optimize your nutrition.
 This will assist you in achieving the level of health and happiness you strive for.

 What is Naturopathic Medicine?

 Naturopathy means treating “pathos” or disease using natural remedies.
 Naturopathic physicians are general medical practitioners who are specialists in natural medicine, thus natural medicine doctors.
 We are extensively trained in modern medical science at accredited medical schools.
 Naturopathic physicians treat disease and restore health using a combination of clinical nutrition, herbal medicine, homeopathy, physical medicine, counselling, and physiological medicines.
-We tailor a personalized treatment plan based on the needs and desires of the individual.
-The patient is encouraged to take responsibility for their health and is educated about how to use safe, natural approaches to optimize their path to wellness.
+You are encouraged to take responsibility for your health and are educated about how to use safe, natural approaches to optimize your path to wellness.

 Naturopathic Medical Education

 Naturopathic physicians undergo rigorous medical training.
 British Columbia licensing requires a completed undergraduate degree including “pre-med” sciences.
-Then we must obtain at least four years of post-graduate training from an accredited naturopathic medical college.
+Then we have at least four years of post-graduate training from an accredited naturopathic medical college.
 This post-graduate work includes medical sciences such as:

 • laboratory diagnosis